This notice was updated on 27 July 2023 to let you know that our registered address has changed.

 • Third parties - If you ask us to, we will share your information with any third party that provides you with account information or payment services.
 If you sign up to use the services of a third party provider which is registered as an Account Information Service Provider or Payment Initiation Services Provider, you’re allowing that third party to access information relating to your account.
 We are not responsible for any such third party’s use of your account information, which will be governed by their agreement with you and their privacy notice.

 • Others – we may share your information with a Broker you have appointed to lead your engagement with us, for example, you may instruct a Broker to manage your Property Finance application.
+We may engage a third party to act on our behalf to recover money owed to us, for example, in relation to your account or property finance.
 We may also share your details with people or companies if there’s a corporate restructure, merger, acquisition or takeover.

 We do this by taking information contained in your application or that we have received from third parties (for example, publicly available registers like the Public Authority of Civil information (PACI)) or credit reference agencies and passing this onto third parties who perform fraud prevention, ‘KYC’ (know your client) and ‘AML’ (anti-money laundering) services.
 These third parties provide us with relevant information about your identity and may include your financial history, credit information, and fraud prevention information.